Terrapin Resources

 2. Hold down the Go button for 2 seconds and wait for a beep.

-3. Record your own voice.
+3. Record your message.
 A double beep ends the recording.

 Curriculum Materials for Classroom and Online

-Main Page: Lessons, online activities, and teaching materials for Bee-Bot and Blue-Bot
+Main Curriculum Page: Lessons, online activities, and teaching materials for Bee-Bot and Blue-Bot

 Problem-Solving with Bees and Blues Table of Contents Get a 30-day free trial.